meza/trance-stack/README.md

 ## Getting Started

-> **notice** Read this documentation on your own project's repository.
+> **note** Read this documentation on your own project's repository.
 It will contain links relevant to you as
 > the init script will replace the links in this README with the ones customized to your project.

 In order to fully use this stack, you will need to have a few things set up first.